maxmind/geoip-api-c/README.md

 #### AIX ####

-If you get a `passing argument 3 of 'gethostbyname_r' from incompatible pointer type` error on AIX, untar a fresh copy of thie library and delete the following two lines from `./configure`:
+If you get a `passing argument 3 of 'gethostbyname_r' from incompatible pointer type` error on AIX, untar a fresh copy of this library and delete the following two lines from `./configure`:

 ```